Apple plans iPad-like design for next iPhone, smaller HomePod

 Apple has also been developing a smaller and cheaper version of its HomePod speaker, to be released as early as this year, and so-called Apple Tags that will let users track real-world objects like keys and wallets, according to people who've seen prototypes.

-Because of disruptions caused by the coronavirus pandemic, at least some of the new iPhones could be released multiple weeks later than normal, though still within the typical fall window, people familiar with the launch plans said.
+Because of disruptions caused by the coronavirus pandemic, at least some of the new iPhones could be released much later than usual, though still within the typical autumn window, people familiar with the launch plans said.
 Apple hasn't informed suppliers of any significant delays, other people said, and its engineers are expected to travel to China and finalise product designs in May.

 An Apple spokeswoman declined to comment.